Russian dressing: Uses

-Besides being used as a salad dressing, Russian dressing is also used as a spread for Reuben sandwiches.
+Besides being used as a salad dressing, Russian dressing is used as a spread for Reuben sandwiches.

 Related sauces

-Russian dressing has largely been supplanted by Thousand Island dressing, which is sweeter and less spicy than Russian.
+In the United States, Russian dressing has largely been supplanted by Thousand Island dressing, which is sweeter and less spicy than Russian.

 Other combinations of mayonnaise and ketchup, but without the spicy ingredients, are known as fry sauce or other names, and typically served with French fries or tostones.

-In Australia, sauce made from mayonnaise and ketchup is called Cocktail Sauce and is used to dress prawns/shrimp in the appetiser known as Prawn Cocktail.
+In Australia, sauce made from mayonnaise and ketchup is called "cocktail sauce" and is used to dress prawns/shrimp in prawn cocktail.

 Tartar sauce has the piquant ingredients of Russian dressing, without the ketchup.
 It is typically served with fried fish.

 Marie Rose sauce is similar to Russian dressing, but with different piquant ingredients.
 It is typically served with seafood.

 A variant known as red Russian dressing is very much like Catalina or French dressing.

-In Germany, a similar salad dressing is called "American dressing".
+In Germany and Italy, a similar salad dressing is called "American dressing".
+Sometimes in Italy it is also called a "burger sauce" or "burger dressing".